 How does debt settlement work?

 The fees associated with debt settlement services vary depending on local state laws.
-However, it’s not unusual for a third-party debt settlement professional to charge between 15 percent to 25 percent of the debt being resolved.
+However, it’s not unusual for a third-party debt settlement professional to charge between 15 percent and 25 percent of the debt that gets resolved.
 That means if you’re seeking to settle a debt of $50,000, you’ll pay a fee based on that amount, not on the final negotiated repayment amount.

-It’s important to note, however, that according to rules enacted by the Federal Trade Commission (FTC) in 2010, debt negotiation companies may only charge fees after they have resolved the debt for the client, said Fox, of Freedom Debt Relief.
+It’s important to note, however, that according to rules enacted by the Federal Trade Commission (FTC) in 2010, debt negotiation companies may charge fees only after they have resolved the debt for the client.

 Going through the settlement process and resolving debt using this approach can negatively impact your credit score.